chainstack/docs/docs/platform/manage-your-organization-identity.md

 ## Add a new identity

-1. Complete steps 1 and 2 of the [Corda Network Foundation guide](https://corda.network/participation/index/).
+1. Complete steps 1 and 2 of the <a href="https://corda.network/participation/index/" rel="nofollow">Corda Network Foundation guide</a>.
 1. On Chainstack, navigate to [your vault](https://console.chainstack.com/vault).
 Click **Add identity**.
 1. Under **Blockchain protocol**, select **Corda**.
 1. Under **Network**, select **Corda Network** or **Corda Pre-Production Network**.
 Click **Next**.